hernanescu/notion-gmail/README.md

 - `MONITORED_SENDERS`: List of email addresses to track
 - `CATEGORIES`: Keyword-based categorization
 - `NOTION_DATABASE_PROPERTIES`: Database field mapping
-- `SETTINGS`: Runtime settings like check interval
+- `SETTINGS`: Runtime settings like check interval and LLM configuration
+- `LLM_CONFIG`: Advanced LLM prompt configuration (if using LLM features)

+## Advanced Features

+### LLM-Based Categorization

+When `USE_LLM_CATEGORIZATION` is enabled, the system will:
+1. Use an LLM to analyze newsletter content
+2. Determine the most appropriate category
+3. Provide an explanation for the categorization
+4. Generate a concise summary for the Description field

+### Article URL Extraction

+The system automatically extracts URLs associated with article titles in newsletters, making them directly accessible from the Notion database.

 ## License